python/cpython/Doc/howto/pyporting.rst

 the bytes/string dichotomy.
 Because Python 2 allowed the ``str`` type to hold textual data, people have over the years been rather loose in their delineation of what ``str`` instances held text compared to bytes.
 In Python 3 you cannot be so care-free anymore and need to properly handle the difference.
-The key handling this issue is to make sure that **every** string literal in your Python 2 code is either syntactically of functionally marked as either bytes or text data.
+The key to handling this issue is to make sure that **every** string literal in your Python 2 code is either syntactically or functionally marked as either bytes or text data.
 After this is done you then need to make sure your APIs are designed to either handle a specific type or made to be properly polymorphic.